BrandonTaft/ts-autocomplete/README.md

 ### `submit : Boolean` (Optional)
 - Only used if you want to use the built-in `SUBMIT` button
 - Each time it is updated to `true` the `handleSubmit` function runs
-- Should be used with `updateSubmit` to update the state in the parent back to `false`
+- Use with `updateSubmit` to update the state in the parent back to `false`

 ### `updateSubmit: Function` (Optional)
 - Pass in the set function for your state used in the `submit` prop and it sets the state back to `false` after the `handleSubmit` function runs

 ### `handleSubmit: Function` (Optional)
 - Function that runs when the `submit` prop is updated to `true`
-- The omly argument is the original string or object of the value selected
+- The only argument is the original string or object of the value selected
 - If there is not a matching item and `handleNewValue` is not passed in, only the text input value is passed in as an argument
 - If `handleNewValue` is passed in, it will always run if the input value is not in the `list`